simbo1905/thinbus-srp-js/README.md

 # create your parameters set <bit-length> (use a minimum of 1024 bits)
 openssl dhparam -text <bit-length> | tee /tmp/my_key.txt

-# build the runnable jar look at the output to see the full jar name
+# build the runnable jar-with-dependencies
 mvn assembly:assembly

-# run the jar of version <version> in the jar name to math output of build command above
+# run the jar of version <version> in the jar name to match the build command above
 # set <hash> to the name of the algorithm e.g. "SHA-256"
 java -jar target/srp6a-js-<version>-jar-with-dependencies.jar /tmp/my_key.txt <hash>
 ```